sutta » mn » Majjhima Nikāya 91

 cakkaratanaṁ, hatthiratanaṁ, assaratanaṁ, maṇiratanaṁ, itthiratanaṁ, gahapatiratanaṁ, pariṇāyakaratanameva sattamaṁ.

-the wheel, the elephant, the horse, the jewel, the woman, the treasurer, and the counselor as the seventh treasure.
+the wheel, the elephant, the horse, the jewel, the woman, the householder, and the commander as the seventh treasure.

 Parosahassaṁ kho panassa puttā bhavanti sūrā vīraṅgarūpā parasenappamaddanā.